steniowagner/nats-http-playground/README.md

 # nats-http-playground

-The purpose of this repository is understand the how the [NATS](https://nats.io/) technology works, and how we can integrate it with other applications.
+The purpose of this repository is understand how the [NATS](https://nats.io/) technology works, and how we can integrate it with other applications.

-This playground only focus on how NATS' javascript extension works, but you can learn more about the other languages that you can integrate NATS in their [docs](https://docs.nats.io/).
+This playground only focuses on how NATS' javascript extension works, but you can learn more about the other languages that you can integrate NATS in their [docs](https://docs.nats.io/).